jazzband/django-rest-knox/docs/installation.md

 ### Linux
-`cryptography` should build very easily on Linux provided you have a C compiler, headers for Python (if you’re not using `pypy`), and headers for the OpenSSL and `libffi` libraries available on your system.
+`cryptography` should build very easily on Linux provided you have a C compiler, a Rust compiler, headers for Python (if you’re not using `pypy`), and headers for the OpenSSL and `libffi` libraries available on your system.

 Debian and Ubuntu:
 ```bash